 I recently commented in a comment stream on that wonderful social medium of gracious exchange – Facebook!
 In the heat of the exchange that Bible verse from Matthew 7 used its powers of invisibility again.

-The issue was on judging sin in others in light of the topic of loving the sinner and hating the sin.
+The issue was on judging sin in others in light of loving the sinner and hating the sin.
+(Something from Gandhi, not the Bible.)
 I’m not opposed to loving the sinner and hating the sin, but I wonder if this mindset makes it easier to excuse or overlook sin.
 I was then given the ole log in my eye challenge.

 Let’s look at the verses in question, Matthew 7:1-6.